Chip Kidd studied graphic design at Penn State, one of the biggest universities in the US.

 Chip Kidd is a big admirer of comic books since his childhood.
 He wrote some comics for DC Comics and designed their covers.
 If you take a look at his works you’ll notice the underlying influence of comics.
 What can you take from this?
 Think about how your passion or hobby could inspire you when you design.
 It will bring a personal touch on your book covers.

 Uninterested in design trends and fashion, Chip Kidd doesn’t design for a target audience.
 He designs for people and anyone will get the message.
-He doesn’t have a style, he has a sensibility, book covers with a sense of meaning.
+He doesn’t have a style, he has a sensibility.
+That’s how he creates book covers with a sense of meaning.
+Take a look at the book cover featured below.
+It’s not just unusual, it’s also very suggestive.

 I’ll end this article with a powerful quote from Chip Kidd himself: